Drivers in the Military in Virginia

 If you are on active duty in the military and stationed outside of Virginia, you might not be able to get to a DMV office to renew your license.
 That's why the Virginia DMV provides military extensions by mail.

-After returning to Virginia, you have 90 days to renew your vehicle registration.
+After returning to Virginia, you must obtain a VA vehicle safety inspection.
+You have 90 days to renew your vehicle registration.

 If you are an active-duty military and you cannot visit a Virginia DMV customer service center before your registration expires, you may submit a Vehicle Registration Application (Form VSA 14) and the appropriate fee to a DMV Select office.

 Alternatively, you may renew using a major credit card: